viscid-hub/Viscid/doc/installation.rst

     echo 'export PYTHONPATH="${PYTHONPATH}:'"${PWD}\"" >> ${profile}
     source ${profile}

-to kick the tires, use
+To see if the bulid succeeded, try

 .. code-block:: bash

+    # kick the tires
+    python -m viscid --check
+    # run the full test suite
     make check

-to pull updates from github in the future, use
+To pull updates from github in the future, use

 .. code-block:: bash